 Deadline: 27-04-2020, 10:00 UTC

+All RIL class 3 and 4 issues with rapporteur status equal to PropAgree, PropReject, and PropNoAct are listed in section 2 and will be agreed in block unless they are flagged via email, in which case they will move to the discussion section.

 The document discusses RIL class 3 and 4 issues that have not been concluded by the rapporteur, i.e. status different from PropAgree, PropReject, and PropNoAct.

 The document is organised by topic as follows